-More than half of desktop video conferencing deployments through 2013 will fail because of poor network planning,
+More than half of desktop video conferencing deployments through 2013 will fail because of poor network planning, one analyst believes.

 Today, there are about 400,000 desktop video conferencing units populating enterprises and small to midsized businesses globally, and that number is projected to surpass 1.5 million units by 2013, according to Robert F. Mason, a principal research analyst at Gartner Inc.